Joey Spampinato: Biography

 When the NRBQ stopped touring and recording in 2004 due to Adams's diagnosis of throat cancer, Spampinato and his brother, Johnny, continued for a short while with Tom Ardolino in the band Baby Macaroni.
 In 2008, Spampinato formed a new group called The Spampinato Brothers with his younger brother Johnny Spampinato, who himself toured, recorded and played lead guitar with NRBQ from 1994 until 2008.
 Johnny replaced NRBQ's previous guitarist Al Anderson, who left the group in 1994 to pursue a career as a songwriter, producer and session player in Nashville.

 In 2011, The Spampinato Brothers announced the release of their new full-length album, entitled Pie in the Sky, which features eleven songs written by the brothers.

 During 2012, The Spampinato Brothers embarked on a tour in Japan, showcasing their new material in addition to fan favorites from their years with NRBQ.
 In 2013, it was announced that they were finishing a new EP, Smiles, which was released later that year under the label Revolve Records.

-In October 2015, Spampinato was diagnosed with cancer and is undergoing a long term treatment.
+In October 2015, Spampinato was diagnosed with cancer and was undergoing a long term treatment.
 In 2016, Cape Cod musician Sarah Burrell created a YouCaring fundraiser page to help with the anticipated expenses.
 While its intended goal was $50,000, it quickly surpassed that raising, as of February 2016, $90,830.

-On June 25, 2021, True North Records released a fundraising tribute album, Party for Joey-A Sweet Relief Tribute to Joey Spampinato.
+On June 25, 2021, True North Records released a fundraising tribute album, Party for Joey-A Sweet Relief Tribute to Joey Spampinato, as he was declared cancer-free.

 Personal life

 Spampinato lives in Cape Cod, Massachusetts with his wife, Kami Lyle, a singer, songwriter and trumpeter.
-He was previously married to country star and rockabilly icon Skeeter Davis.
+He was previously married to country singer Skeeter Davis.